 What is SEO, Really?

-Google has been sending clear signals in the last couple of years that the sites it will serve up in its search results need to have fresh, quality content.
+Though there are several different search engines, the largest by far (as you know) is Google, which has been sending clear signals in the last couple of years that the sites it will serve up in its search results need to have fresh, quality content.
 This makes sense from Google’s perspective because their entire business model is based upon giving users the best search results possible:

 Our goal is to help people find the best information on the web.
 To make this possible, we want to help websites focus on creating great content, not tricks and gimmicks to game search engines. (http://www.google.com/competition/transparency.html)